Devangkartik/netflix-gtp/README.md

   - Update Profile within OnAuthStateChange function
   - Bugfix:- Sign up user DisplayName and Profile Picture update
-  - Bugfix : if the user not loged in Redirect  /browser to LogInPage -Unsubscribe our OnAuthStateChanged Callback function
+  - Bugfix : if the user not loged in Redirect  /browser to LogInPage
+  - Unsubscribe our OnAuthStateChanged Callback function
   - Add Hardedcoded values to the constants file
-  - Rgistered TMDB values to the Constants file & get access Token -Get data from the TMDB now playing movies list API -
+  - Rgistered TMDB values to the Constants file & get access Token
+  - Get data from the TMDB now playing movies list API
+  - create movieSlice
+  - Update store  with movies Data
+  - Planing for MainContainer & Secondary Container
+  - fetch data for tailer video
+  - upadate  store with trailer video data
+  - Embaded the youtube video  and make it autoplay and mute
+  - tailwind classes to make Main Container look awesome
+  -

   # Features

 -Login and SignIn/SignUp Page
 - Browser(after Authintication)
   - logOut